Owen2k6/GoOS.old/README.md

 # whats planned to be added in the future?

-- working GUI
+- working GUI :x:

-- internet access
+- internet access :x:

-- working video player
+- working video player :x:

-- more than 256 colours
+- more than 256 colours :x:

-- proper driver support
+- proper driver support :x: